"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Method

 \subsection{Data Analysis}

-The questionnaires collected quantitative data (7-point Likert scales) as well as qualitative (answers to open questions).
+The questionnaires collected quantitative data (7-point Likert scales) and qualitative (answers to open questions).
 The quantitative data were analyzed using factor analysis.
 As the questionnaires included various attributes that are not independent of each other, an exploratory factor analysis (EFA) with Varimax rotation on all questionnaire items was used to reveal hidden \emph{factors} that group multiple related questionnaire items.
-This allowed us to identify groups of questions that influenced the users' ratings of their meeting experiences through a data-driven process.
+This data-driven process allowed us to identify groups of questions that influenced the users' ratings of their meeting experiences.
 The qualitative data of the questionnaires were analyzed using thematic analysis by identifying similarities and inductively creating themes.
-A team of four researchers individually coded three responses, and thereafter the team discussed and iterated the resulting codes until they agreed on a common code system.
-This was used to code all qualitative responses once.
-We received 200 responses and 155 of them contained qualitative data in addition to the questionnaire items.
-After the additions to the code system from the first cycle were discussed, all responses were coded a second time by a different researcher.
-This resulted in 1,228 codings using 107 different codes.
+A team of four researchers individually coded three responses, and after that, they discussed and iterated the resulting codes until they agreed on a common code system.
+This system was used to code all qualitative responses once.
+We received 200 responses.
+155 of them contained qualitative data in addition to the questionnaire items.
+After the additions to the code system from the first cycle were discussed, a different researcher coded all responses a second time.
+This process resulted in 1,228 codings using 107 codes.